-Due to the sudden success of the film, Samurai Cop star Matt Hannon has emerged from obscurity to provide a candid interview to Red Letter Media.
+Due to the sudden (and rather unexpected) success of the film, Samurai Cop star Matt Hannon emerged from obscurity to provide a candid interview to Red Letter Media.

 In part two of the interview, Hannon revealed he had hoped the film would pave the way for other acting opportunities in action films.
 Sadly, it didn’t work out for him and for decades was left ashamed of Samurai Cop.

 Once the film was picked up online by an increasing army of fans, efforts were made to find Hannon who was, initially, dismayed by it all.
 To his credit, he’s now embraced it all and can laugh about the experience, which we think is a big credit to the man.
 Bravo, sir!

 Such is the interest in the first film, a sequel was Kickstarted online.
 Hannon agreed to take reprise his role decades after first putting on his Joe Marshall wig.

 Samurai Cop 2 was released in 2015 and met with slightly better reviews than the first effort.
 Bravo, everyone!